ylefebvre/link-library/readme.txt

 == Changelog ==

+= 6.0.22 =
+* Added new general option to be able to change Link Library post slug from default "links"

 = 6.0.21 =
 * Brought back the moderation link submission notification icon to the top-level Link Library menu